-Having completed my Graduate Diploma in Law in 2016 and my Legal Practice Course in 2017, I joined Hodge Jones and Allen as a trainee solicitor in September 2018.
-I am currently in my first seat in the Family Law department.
+Having completed my Graduate Diploma in Law in 2016 and my Legal Practice Course in 2017, I joined Hodge Jones and Allen as a trainee solicitor in the Family department in September 2018.
+I am currently in my second seat in the Crime department.

 Whilst pursuing my degree, I volunteered as a caseworker for the Habeas Corpus Project, a charity that specialised in challenging unlawful immigration detention.
 I also have experience as a volunteer caseworker at Hackney Community Law Centre where I assisted the lead housing solicitor in providing free legal advice to residents of Hackney and surrounding boroughs.